 As you can that the destination table has 1 record and two extra columns.
 These extra columns will help you to understand the problems you might face in this approach.

 Informatica Update Strategy using Session Properties

 Once you connected successfully, Please navigate to Source Analyzer and define your Sources.
 In this example, we are using [Employee Duplicate] table from SQL Server database as our source definitions.
-Please refer Database Source in Informatica to understand the steps involved in creating source definition
+Please refer Database Source to understand the steps involved in creating a source definition

 Step 2: Create Target Definition